 3. Gently press the top of the cake, if the sponge springs back, it’s done

-Pro Tip: You should cool the cake upside down just like an Angel Food cake (my recipe in here)!
-Until the cake is completely cooled, its structure hasn’t set fully.
+Pro Tip: You should cool the cake upside down.
+Until the cake is completely cooled, its structure hasn’t been set fully.
 Flipping it upside down ensures that it doesn’t collapse during the cooling process.
 Once completely cooled, it should easily pop out of the cake tin if you have done the cake pan preparation correctly.

 6. How to properly whip cream that is stable to pipe